appacademy/SWEO-Part-Time-Resources/2-Module/4-week/4-day/hashmap-overview.md

   - in other languages they might be called hashmaps & dictionaries.
 -  **Use Case:**
    -  Used to implement everything from JavaScript objects and sets to performance-boosting caches
--  **Constant Big-O:**
+-  **Average Constant Big-O:**
-   -  providing key/value storage with constant big-O time complexity for insertion, deletion, access and search.
+   -  providing key/value storage with average constant big-O time complexity for insertion, deletion, access and search.
 -  **HashTables Makeup**:
    -  hash tables use **hash functions** and an underlying **array structure** to achieve **flexible data storage** with nearly all the efficiency of an array.
 -  **Collision**: